business4lee/mycode/README.md

-# mycode
+# mycode (Project Title)
 Tracking my code
-# mycode (Project Title)

-One Paragraph of your project description goes here.
-Describe what you're trying to do.
-What is the purpose of putting up this repo?
+Repo is demo training with Dell about Terraform 101 What is the purpose of putting up this repo?

 ## Getting Started